 PolyMet Events and News

-St. Paul, Minn., March 29, 2019 – PolyMet Mining Corp. (“PolyMet” or the “company”) TSX: POM; NYSE American: PLM – today reported that it has filed its financial results for the year ended December 31, 2018.
-PolyMet is fully permitted to construct and operate the NorthMet copper-nickel-precious metals mine and processing plant located near Hoyt Lakes, Minnesota.
+St. Paul, Minn., March 30, 2020 – PolyMet Mining Corp.
+TSX: POM; NYSE American: PLM, today reported that it has filed its financial results for the year ended December 31, 2019.

 The financial statements have been filed at www.polymetmining.com and on SEDAR and EDGAR and have been prepared in accordance with International Financial Reporting Standards.
 All amounts are in U.S. dollars.
 Copies can be obtained free of charge by contacting the Corporate Secretary at First Canadian Place, 100 King Street West, Suite 5700, Toronto, Ontario M5X 1C7 or by e-mail at firstname.lastname@example.org.

-- In March 2019, the company received the federal Record of Decision and wetlands permit from the U.S. Army Corps of Engineers, which is the last key permit or approval needed to construct and operate the NorthMet Project.
+- In March 2019, the company received the federal Record of Decision and wetlands permit from the U.S. Army Corps of Engineers for NorthMet, which was the last key permit or approval needed to construct and operate the project.
+This followed receipt of all state permits in late 2018 for which the company had applied, including the Permit to Mine, dam safety and water appropriations permits and air and water quality permits (all subject to litigation); and

 Goals and objectives for the next twelve months